FAQs for Employees & Managers

-In rare cases, there may be a situation in Academics where the incumbent’s salary funding is sourced from a capped fund, exceeds over-the-cap (OTC) fund and the OTC default chartstring should not be used.
-What is the process to handle this scenario?
+For academics when the incumbent’s salary funding is sourced from a capped fund, exceeds over-the-cap (OTC) fund and the OTC default chartstring should not be used, how should the funding be processed?

 The earn code, "GAP" should be used for the amount that is over the cap.
 This step would act as a reversal of the amount above the salary cap.

 When does a payroll cost get charged to the payroll suspense chartstring or the department’s default chartstring as opposed to being charged to the specified FAU(s)?

 When a position is set up by the department, a departmental default fund charstring is required.
 Payroll costs for the incumbent of the position will be charged to the department’s default chartstring if a Funding Entry to update the Earnings Distribution to a specific FAU (e.g., PI’s research fund) has not been initiated and approved.
 Additionally, if the Funding Entry initiator specifies a Funding End Date for any given FAU, the portion of the payroll costs associated with that FAU will go into suspense (i.e., get charged to the departmental chartstring) during the pay period(s) after the Funding End Date.

 No. The approvals would be routed based on department, not funding.

 No. The system will retrieve additional information for the fund code from various fund tables.
 Some fund attributes are capped/uncapped, annual cap rate.
 Additionally, the fund code lookup table is sourced from the Fund Attribute table.

 The earn code for the additional pay with the chartstring is entered in the Position Funding form.
 If the additional pay was due to a stipend, the earn code for stipend, “STP,” along with the chartstring would be added in the form.